Learning Outcomes

 Fraud by Abuse of Position

-A person is guilty of fraud by abuse of position if they occupy a position in which they are expected to safeguard, or not act against, the financial interests of another, and dishonestly abuse that position, intending to make a gain or cause a loss.
+Fraud by abuse of position applies to those placed in circumstances of trust, where they are expected to safeguard (or at least not act against) the financial interests of another and dishonestly abuse that position intending to make a gain or cause a loss (or risk of such) (s 4).

 Key Term: abuse of position